-One child’s place at the nursery costs £65.00 per day – including all meals freshly prepared
+A child’s place at the nursery costs £68.00 per day – including all meals freshly prepared

 ‘Parent’ refers to parent or carer throughout this website.

 We are a nursery based in a large family house within walking distance of Guildford town centre.
 We look after a small group of approximately sixteen children (babies up to five-year-olds mainly).
 The business is owned and run by Cambridge law graduate, Mrs. Sandra Easton, who has the coveted Early Years Professional Status (2010).

 The team of staff provide excellent childcare with lots of individual attention.
 Many children start off as babies and stay until they go to school, as we offer all the activities that a big nursery would, but with far fewer children.
 Parents comment that they didn’t know such ideal childcare existed – hence our overwhelming popularity.